QLD Stop Cyberbullying Challenge

 What is the challenge?
 The Stop Cyberbullying Impact Challenge is an online design thinking program for young people between 10-21 years of age who will work in teams (or as individuals) to develop social enterprise solutions which address the causes and impact of cyberbullying on their local community.

 How do I participate?
 This is a challenge you can do on your own or with a friend, team or family member.
 It can also be run by your teachers or parents.
 Want feedback along the way?
-Submit your idea by the 23rd of November to get feedback from the Young Change Agents team!
-You can login and improve your idea all the way up to the 3rd of December so the sooner you get started the more time you will have to refine it!
+Submit your idea by Friday 2nd of April 2021 to get feedback from the Young Change Agents team!
+You can login and improve your idea all the way up to the 2nd of April 2021 so the sooner you get started the more time you will have to refine it!

 Why is this important?
 Headspace recently reported that more than half of young Australians (53%) have experienced cyberbullying 1 in 5 of young Australian admitted to behaving in a negative way to a peer online Bullying causes significant emotional and psychological distress.
 If not dealt with appropriately it can result in anxiety, fear, depression, and low self-esteem.
 People who are cyber-bullied may experience physical symptoms, struggle academically, experience feelings of isolation, powerlessness, humiliation***